Our GPCA Team

 4th - Cherie Boyd

-CCherie Boyd was born and raised in Portland, Oregon.
+Cherie Boyd was born and raised in Portland, Oregon.
 Her first language is American Sign Language due to her being the daughter of Deaf parents.
 Going to a Deaf church growing up, exposed her to the basics, but not a heart knowledge of Jesus Christ; that would come later.

 The Deaf community is small and intimate.
 Knowing her husband since she was four, it was an easy decision later to marry Bob Boyd, the Pastor to the Deaf here at Greater Portland Baptist Church and a teacher at GPCA.